Sameera54321/Cisco-Packet-Tracer-project-01-Multi-Switch-LAN-with-Servers-PCs-Cisco-2960-Switches-Packet-Tracer-/README.md

 | Server2 | 192.168.1.20 | 255.255.255.0 | 192.168.1.1 |
 | PC0 - PC5 | 192.168.1.100-105 | 255.255.255.0 | 192.168.1.1 |

-(If no router is present, all devices must be in the same subnet.
-A router can be added later for inter‑VLAN or external connectivity.)

 ### Key configurations:

     Switch basics – hostnames, passwords, management IP (optional)